GearsDatapacks/asset/README.md

 ```sh
 asset update test/
 ```

+After using `asset` to update code, you should probably run `gleam format`. `asset` tries to generate well formatted code, but its output is not 100% accurate to the way the Gleam formatter formats code.

+### Edge-cases

 In specific codebases, such as the standard library (and probably only the standard library), `gleeunit` cannot be used.
 In the standard library, this is because